 Please submit an updated resume that communicates your work history.
 You should pay particular attention to the most recent five-year period.
 Your resume should be at a level of detail sufficient for the Admission Committee to assess your ability to move between projects and assignments within a single organization.

 A writing sample (300-500 word essay) is required as part of your application.
 All applicants must outline why they are seeking a master's degree from Champlain College and how the unique attributes of the program will benefit them.

-You are required to submit one letter of recommendation from a manager or supervisor in your professional field.
+You are required to submit two letter of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.

 All applicants whose undergraduate education was not delivered in English must submit a TOEFL score, with essay.
 Minimum total scores required for consideration are 550 (paper) /213 (computer) /80 (Internet).
 These scores do not guarantee admission.
 For more information on the TOEFL, visit the TOEFL website.